X-LANCE/Mobile-Env/README.md

 <!-- vimc: call SyntaxRange#Include('```sh', '```', 'sh', 'NonText'): -->
 <!-- vimc: call SyntaxRange#Include('```bibtex', '```', 'bib', 'NonText'): -->

+WARNING!
+This branch is obsolete.
+The development is merged into the main branch.

 # Mobile-Env: An Evaluation Platform and Benchmark for Interactive Agents in LLM Era

 Mobile-Env is a interaction platform for evaluation and training of the